 Bottom line: Photo by Sergio Emilio Montúfar Codoñer of Argentina of a corona around the moon.

-Daniela - a former writer for From Quarks to Quasars - is currently studying Applied Sciences with the goal of becoming an astrophysicist.
+Daniela - a Canadian writer, formerly with From Quarks to Quasars - is currently studying Applied Sciences with the goal of becoming an astrophysicist.
 An amateur photographer, she also loves writing and literature and is a huge science fiction fan.
 In fact, she's passionate about many things.